hlc-astro/art/README.md

 ## Impermanent Structures

-Using traditional Japanese painting as the subject, I created a more colorful and dream-like version by transferring a digital image of a tree in blossom near the Landesmuseum in Zurich, Switzerland.
+Using traditional Japanese painting as the subject, I created a more colorful and dream-like version by transferring a digital photograph of a tree in blossom.
 ![Merged Artwork](assets/pink_pagota.png)